tiwarygaurav/Rainfall-Prediction/README.md

 # Maharashtra Rainfall Prediction

-This repository contains a simple Artificial Neural Network (ANN) implementation using TensorFlow and Keras to forecast monthly rainfall in Maharashtra.
+This repository contains a simple Artificial Neural Network (ANN) implementation using TensorFlow and Keras to forecast monthly rainfall in Maharashtra .

 ## Table of Contents
 - [Overview](#overview)